turingschool/backend-curriculum-site/module4/lessons/organize_an_express_app.md

 Think of the last Rails app you've built.
 You probably spent a very small amount of time making structural and design decisions (think routes, controllers, models).
 Just because the framework we're currently using doesn't prepackage our structure, doesn't mean we shouldn't implement something that's still quite helpful.
 Therefore, we'll be aiming to add some lightweight MVC structure to our Express apps.

-> Note: The models and controllers we initially create will not be structured by classes, but we will eventually refactor them to be so.
-In the meantime, something like our `models/secret.js` file itself will be required in as a pseudo model and used as such.

 ## Models

 ### Discuss: Where Can We Refactor?

-Take 3 minutes to answer the following questions with a partner assuming you were going to create a new file to act as a model in your application:
+Take 3 minutes to answer the following questions with a partner assuming you were going to create a new file to act as a Paper Model in your application:

 * What will this file be called?
 * Where will you put it?